Get to know the people that are working on topics related to Outer Space from a social science perspective!

 A.R.E.
 Taylor is a social anthropologist at the University of Cambridge.
 He works at the intersection of science and technology studies, media archaeology and security studies.
 His doctoral research was based on fieldwork in the data centre industry and explored the rise of electromagnetic pulses (EMPs) and space weather as threats to data centre security.
 His current ethnographic project follows the work of technology scientists developing a new digital storage medium that is able to withstand extra-terrestrial environmental conditions.
 This research investigates how – and to what ends – data storage and digital cultural heritage are being imaginatively connected to outer spaces and science fictional futures.
 He is currently collaborating with the Uncertain Archives project at the University of Copenhagen and is co-founder of the Black Sky Resilience Group, a network of researchers, policy makers and industry leaders exploring the prospective collapse of digital-industrial society from an interdisciplinary and cross-sector perspective.
 He is also an Editorial Assistant for the Journal of Extreme Anthropology.
 His research interests include: technology and modernity, futures, outer space, techno-apocalyptic narratives, data preservation and pre-digital nostalgia.

-Matjaz Vidmar is a doctoral student in Science, Technology and Innovation Studies at the University of Edinburgh and at the Royal Observatory Edinburgh, in Scotland, UK.
-He is an (Astro)Physicist by training, with further degrees in Social Science and he is researching innovation as well as other social dimensions of Astronomy and Outer Space Exploration and Industry, using new methodological approaches and leading several international projects.
+Matjaz Vidmar is a researcher, lecturer and strategist at the University of Edinburgh and at the Royal Observatory Edinburgh, in Scotland, UK.
+He is an (Astro)Physicist by training, now in Science, Technology and Innovation Studies and he is researching innovation as well as other social dimensions of Astronomy and Outer Space Exploration and Industry, using new methodological approaches and leading several international projects.
 For instance, he is the chairman of Gateway Earth Development Group, deputy chief executive officer for Astrosociology Research Institute, national point of contact at the Space Generation Advisory Council and lead coordinator of British Interplanetary Society Scotland Branch.
 He is also a university lecturer, tutor and mentor, and an award-winning science communicator, with events delivered in several countries and in leading science and arts venues and festivals, including at the world-famous Edinburgh Fringe.
 You can find more about Matjaz, his work, and how to get in touch, at: www.roe.ac.uk/~vidmar.

 Nina Witjes is a university assistant (post-doc) at the Department of Science and Technology Studies, Vienna University.
 In her work she explores the role of technological innovations, international relations and knowledge practices in securitization processes with a special focus on space programs, satellite technologies and space debris.
 Recent publications include an edited volume on „Sensing Security: Sensors as Transnational Security Infrastructures“ (forthcoming) and „A Fragile Transparency: Satellite Imagery and the Making of International Security Issues“ (Science and Public Policy).